BestTimesToVisit.com Logo

 Skopje Public Buses

 The primary way locals get around Skopje.
-Buses cover most of the city and are quite frequent, especially on main routes.
-They are a reliable and budget-friendly option for reaching most attractions and neighborhoods.
+The network covers most of the city and is quite extensive, connecting the city center to residential areas and further afield.
+They are a reliable and budget-friendly option for most journeys.

 Cost:35 Macedonian Denars (MKD) per ride (approximately €0.57).
 Tickets are usually purchased from the driver or a kiosk near major stops.